aschootemeijer/calc_stock_annual_return/README.md

 For comparison, this code also provides the annualized return had the same amount at the same dates been invested in the S&P500.

 ## Result Highlight
 Our investment strategy is picking a combination of momentum and value stocks.
 Starting in October 2024, 61 investments were done into 36 different stocks and etfs.
+The invesments are in the csv in this folder, but normalized to €100 for the first investment for privacy reasons.

 At 24.04.2026, our investment strategy gave an annualized return of **30.3%**.
 The S&P500 benchmark gave an annualized return of **22.0%**.
 Conclusion: our investment strategy works well and beats the S&P 500 by large margin